Healing the Generations 2026:

 9:30am - 4pm

 9:30am -4:00pm: - Multiple, day-long workshops are planned.
-Attendees can choose whichever workshop suits their needs best.
+Attendees can choose whichever one workshop suits their needs best.
 Breaks and lunch to be determined by workshop leaders.
+There are multiple lunch options for participants to explore nearby.

 Thursday, March 26th